How to Use Excel VBA Borders Linestyle Property

 End Sub

-In this code, I have used a For loop to apply the BorderAround method to each cell within the provided Range.
+In this code, we use a For loop to apply the BorderAround method to each cell within the provided Range.

-• Lastly, press the F5 key or the Run button to run the code and the output will appear as below.
+• Press the F5 key or the Run button to run the code, and the output will appear as below.

-3. Utilizing VBA BorderAround LineStyle Property to Add Thick Border
+Method 3 – Using VBA BorderAround LineStyle Property to Add a Thick Border

 The BorderAround method is a VBA method that can be used to add a border to a cell or range of cells in Excel.
 With this method, you can only add borders around your specified range.
-However, it will not insert borders to individual cells.
+However, it will not insert borders on individual cells.
 This method allows you to specify the style, weight, and color of the border that you want to apply.
-Usually, Excel offers a variety of border styles and options, but manually applying borders to each cell or range of cells can be a tedious and time-consuming task.
-However, with Excel VBA, you can automate the process of adding borders to your data.
-So, let’s get started.

 Utilizing VBA BorderAround Method to Add Border in Excel

-• Initially, create a new module in the VBA window.
+• Create a new module in the VBA window.

-• Then, insert the following code in the module.
+• Insert the following code in the module:

 'Using BorderAround Method